maikeljh/maikeljh/README.md

 - 🔭 I’m currently working on <a href="https://www.tiket.com/">tiket.com</a>
 - 🌱 I’m currently learning about quantum NLP
-- 💬 Feel free to ask me about software development, data science, machine learning engineer
+- 💬 Feel free to ask me about software development, data science, or machine learning engineer
 - 📫 How to reach me: itsmichaeljonathan@gmail.com

 ### Github Statistic